Snap Finance Logo

 Snap-branded product offering includes retail installment contracts, bank installment loans, and lease-to-own financing.
 Talk with your local Snap sales representative for more detail on which product qualifies at your store location.

-¹While no credit history is required, Snap obtains information from consumer reporting agencies in connection with submitted applications.
-Not all applicants are approved.
+¹Not all applicants are approved.
+While no credit history is required, Snap obtains information from consumer reporting agencies in connection with submitted applications, and your score with those agencies may be affected.

 The content of this article is for informational purposes only and should not be construed as personalized legal, financial, or other advice.
 This article represents paid promotional material provided by or on behalf of Snap Finance, LLC, or its affiliates.